dianping/cat/lib/node.js/README.md

 Some [preparations](../_/preparations.md) needs to be done before initializing `ccat`.

-Then you can initialize `nodecat` with the following codes:
+Then you can initialize `@dp-cat/client` with the following codes:

 ```js
 var cat = require('@dp-cat/client')